-Upon entering the college, each new student is assigned a general education adviser.
+Upon entering the college, each new student is assigned a general education advisor.
 This relationship continues until the student declares a major, often into the student’s second year.
-Before students register for classes, they plan their class schedule and academic programs with the assistance of their advisers.
-Once the student and adviser meet, the adviser will release the advising hold, allowing the student to register.
-Additionally, advisers are available as resources throughout the year to offer curricular or non-curricular guidance.
+Before students register for classes, they plan their class schedule and academic programs with the assistance of their advisors.
+Once the student and advisor meet, the advisor will release the advising hold, allowing the student to register.
+Additionally, advisors are available as resources throughout the year to offer curricular or non-curricular guidance.

-To take full advantage of advisers’ abilities and interests in assisting students with sound, helpful counsel in the critical first two years of college, first-year students and sophomores should contact their advisers when they have questions about their academic plans or progress or if they need referral to others who can support them by referring them to other campus resources.
-Individualized success plans may be be put in place to ensure that students on academic probation avail themselves of advising services.
+To benefit from advisors’ ability to support students with sound, helpful counsel in the critical first two years of college, first-year students and sophomores should contact their advisors when they have questions about their academic plans or progress or if they need referral to other campus resources.
+Individualized success plans may be be put in place to ensure that students on academic probation avail themselves of advising and academic success services.

 Faculty Advising for Juniors and Seniors

 By March 1 of the sophomore year, students are expected to specify the academic program in which they intend to major.
-When that step is taken, the department chair or faculty coordinator in the intended major becomes the student’s adviser for the junior and senior years.
-During that time, students may and should consult their advisers on all matters concerning their majors, graduate school, professional preparation, and related work.
+After the student declares a major, the department chair or faculty coordinator in the intended major becomes the student’s advisor for the junior and senior years.
+During that time, students should consult their advisors on all matters concerning their academic progress and plans: majors, graduate school, professional preparation, and related work.
 Major advisors can also refer students to resources important to their academic progress and plans.
 Juniors and seniors are also required to secure the release of the advising hold prior to registration.

 Advising for Transfer Students